lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

         :alt: NVE energy as a function of time
         :class: only-light

-Do without the 'minimize' command
+Do without the *minimize* command
 ---------------------------------

 ..  container:: justify

-    Run a successful simulation without using the 'minimize' command.
+    Run a successful simulation without using the *minimize* command.
-    The absence of energy minimization needs to be compensated in order to avoid triggering the 'ERROR: Lost atoms' message.
+    The absence of energy minimization needs to be compensated in order to avoid triggering the *ERROR: Lost atoms* message.

 .. admonition:: Hints (click to reveal)
     :class: dropdown